Global Fund Pounded For Partnering With Heineken

 Linnander says Project Last Mile really is about transferring institutional knowledge from a private company, Coke, to the public health sector in eight African countries.
 For instance, Coke's supply chain managers in South Africa helped the ministry of health set up a new network to distribute HIV medications.
 The goal was to allow patients to pick up their government-issued meds in more convenient places, like post offices and private pharmacies.

 "Of course that's what Coke does really well," Linnander says.
 "They engage with all these kiosks all across the country and get their product onto all different kinds of shelves.
-So they [Coke[] helped with the strategic planning on how do you push your product, these meds, out to other pick up points."
+So they [Coke] helped with the strategic planning on how do you push your product, these meds, out to other pick up points."

 Linnander has written evaluations of Project Last Mile She says Heineken would probably bring similar logistics expertise to its partnership with the Global Fund.
 Linnander adds that the partnership with Coke has also been controversial at times.
 Some local politicians have questioned why Coke's motives and whether the program is appropriate.
 Coke has been criticized by public health officials in many parts of the world for contributing to the burgeoning diabetes problem.